yanxp/SSM/README.md

 ### Acknowledgement

-Thank for the contribution of [Xiaoxi Wang](http://www.sysu-hcp.net/home/).
+Thanks for the contribution of [Xiaoxi Wang](http://www.sysu-hcp.net/home/).